 - NSAIDs , such as ibuprofen, help decrease swelling, pain, and fever.
 This medicine is available with or without a doctor's order.
 NSAIDs can cause stomach bleeding or kidney problems in certain people.
 If your child takes blood thinner medicine, always ask if NSAIDs are safe for him or her.
 Always read the medicine label and follow directions.
 Do not give these medicines to children under 6 months of age without direction from your child's healthcare provider.

 - Acetaminophen decreases pain and fever.
 It is available without a doctor's order.
 Ask how much to give your child and how often to give it.
 Follow directions.
 Read the labels of all other medicines your child uses to see if they also contain acetaminophen, or ask your child's doctor or pharmacist.
 Acetaminophen can cause liver damage if not taken correctly.

-- Support devices such as a splint or brace may be needed.
+- A support device such as a splint or brace may be needed.
 These devices limit movement and protect your child's joint while it heals.
 Your child may be given crutches to use until he or she can stand on his or her injured leg without pain.
-Your child should use devices as directed.
+Your child should use the device as directed.

 - Physical therapy may be needed.
 A physical therapist teaches your child exercises to help improve movement and strength, and to decrease pain.

 - Surgery may be needed if other treatments do not work or your child's strain is severe.
 Surgery may include a knee arthroscopy to look inside your child's knee joint and repair damage.